 ITU-R M.2204 Characteristics and spectrum considerations for sense and avoid systems use on Unmanned Aircraft Systems (UAS)

-CHAPTER 2

-Principles of detect and avoid
+2 Principles of detect and avoid

 2.1 Detect and avoid systems

 The principle of a DAA system is that it fits into the total systems approach to collision avoidance.
 As shown in Figure 1, the approach to collision avoidance uses a layered approach.
 Current technologies that may accommodate these layers include ATC procedures, ground and surface ATC surveillance systems, automatic dependent surveillance-broadcast (ADS-B), airborne collision avoidance system also called traffic collision avoidance system (TCAS), and DAA.